-Along with most schools in Sheffield, we are using a system developed in Sheffield called ‘STAT’ (School Tracking and Assessment Tools).
-Staff are using these resources to continuously assess pupils, enabling them to deliver the best education for your child.
+We are using a system developed in Sheffield hosted by Educater.
+Staff continuously assess pupils, enabling them to deliver the best education for your child.

 Each year group has a set of objectives that they are taught and against which the pupils are assessed.
 Therefore, a child in Year 2 will be assessed using the Year 2 assessment materials in Reading, Writing, S.P.a.G.
 (Spelling, punctuation and grammar) and Maths.

 Children will be assessed against objectives, using a 3 star system.
-1 star refers to a child beginning to understand or demonstrate the objective.
-2 stars relates to greater confidence and proficiency as they are developing their knowledge.
-3 stars shows that a child is fully secure in the objective and can demonstrate their understanding in a range of ways.
+1 star refers to a child developing their understanding of the objective.
+2 stars relates to greater confidence and proficiency as they are securing their knowledge.
+3 stars shows that a child is extending their knowledge, and can demonstrate their understanding in a range of ways.

 The total number of stars awarded is then converted into a statement of attainment.
-The aim is for the majority of pupils to achieve ‘Secure’ by the end of the Summer term, showing that they have mastered their specific year group objectives.
+The aim is for the majority of pupils to achieve ‘Secure’ by the end of the Summer term.

 There are some statutory assessments that form part of our assessment system.

 Phonics Test: In order to help our pupils read, spell and write, they are taught phonics.
 At the end of Year 1, they will be assessed to see how well they have developed their phonics knowledge.
 They will be asked to read a range of words and sets of letters.
 This will generate a score.
 Children who do not reach the required score will be re-tested at the end of Year 2 to ensure that they are ready to meet the Key Stage 2 curriculum.

 End of Key Stage 1 – SATs